MT Højgaard Holding A/S: Reporting of trading in MT Højgaard Holding A/S shares by senior management

-Statement of transactions by members of senior management and their related parties in shares, issued by MT Højgaard Holding A/S and related securities, cf. article 19 of the EU Regu-lation 596/2014.

-MT Højgaard Holding A/S has transferred 5,691 vested shares to CFO of MT Højgaard Holding A/S, Rasmus Untidt, whom has earned these as part of the group’s long-term share based incentive program, cf. company announcement no. 17/2020.
+MT Højgaard Holding A/S has transferred 7,665 vested shares to CEO of MT Højgaard Danmark A/S, Carsten Lund, whom has earned these as part of the group’s long-term share based incentive program, cf. company announcement no. 17/2020.

 Further information: